The largest annual fundraising drive in the area — the Franklin County Area United Way campaign — is officially underway.

 Strubberg said determining the goal each year is always difficult.

-Strubberg and Jasper said they are “optimistic” the goal will be met, but stressed it will take everyone to make that happen.
+Strubberg and Aitch said they are “optimistic” the goal will be met, but stressed it will take everyone to make that happen.

 What Your Dollars Can Buy

-Jasper noted that for just $1 a day ($365), a disabled rider can benefit from 13 weeks of therapeutic riding at Exceptional Equestrians or an “incredible” 3,650 pounds of food can be purchased and distributed to those in need by area food pantries.
+Aitch noted that for just $1 per day ($365/year), emergency assistance can be provided to a family which is facing having its electricity shut off or 3,650 pounds of food can be purchased and distributed to those in need by area food pantries.

 United Way officials said donors should think of their gift as an investment in their community and to the future.